Last-place Schalke beats Augsburg for 2nd win of season - WHIZ News

 Schalke goalkeeper Ralf Fährmann kept his team in the game with key saves, blocking Ruben Vargas’ attempt after a defensive error gave Augsburg’s Swiss winger the ball, and punching away an audacious bicycle kick from Marco Richter.

-Schalke must still win at least four of its last six games to have any chance of avoiding relegation.
-It has been a fixture in the top tier of German soccer since 1991 and was in the Champions League as recently as 2018-19.
+Schalke needs 13 points from its last six games — the same number as it’s earned all season so far — to stand any chance at all of survival.
+Schalke has been a fixture in the top tier of German soccer since 1991 and was in the Champions League as recently as 2018-19.
 The club is already focusing on plans for life in the second tier while trying to stem heavy financial losses.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports